 Exercise and a healthy, balanced diet will help you to keep your body in good shape (and to help you feel more in control too).
 A diet rich in phytoestrogens (natural, plant-based hormones found in soya beans and other legumes) may also help you to keep you hormones in balance.
-Find out more in what changes can I make to my diet to help my blemish prone skin?

 - Take care of your skin.

 A regular skincare routine, using non-comedogenic products specially formulated for blemish-prone skin, will help you to keep your skin healthy and complement any medication you may choose to take.
-Find out more in the ideal skincare products and routine for blemish-prone skin.

 - Try not to get stressed.